pyca/pyopenssl/CONTRIBUTING.md

 document as well as the pyca/cryptography merge requirements.

-The final responsibility for the reviewing of merged code lies with the person merging it; since PyOpenSSL is obviously a sensitive project from a security perspective, so reviewers are strongly encouraged to take this review and merge process very seriously.
+The final responsibility for the reviewing of merged code lies with the person merging it; since pyOpenSSL is obviously a sensitive project from a security perspective, so reviewers are strongly encouraged to take this review and merge process very seriously.